maidsafe/sn_fs/README.md

 **EXPERIMENTAL: For testing purposes only**

 ### Important: Any data stored in the filesystem is wiped upon unmount.
+Do not use with an non-empty directory!

 The sn_fs filesystem demonstrates use of the crdt-tree data type to store filesystem metadata such as directory structure, hard and soft links, filenames, and file attributes.